walmartlabs/concord-website/training/includes/concord-1-beginner-3-first-steps.md

 To allow Concord access to the repository:

 - Login to Concord Console
-- Secrets, Cread New Key Pair
+- Secrets, Create New Key Pair
+- Get public key via REST API
 - Add to GitHub repository configuration

 Note: